 Read in: 4 minutes

 Mark Cuban saw it coming.
 The dot-com bust, I mean.
 When he sold his second company, broadcast.com to Yahoo! in 1999 for $5.7 billion, he anticipated that whatever he’d work on next would likely be non-Internet related.

 He then diversified his wealth to avoid losing it from a crash and is since most notably known for owning the Dallas Mavericks and being a judge on Shark Tank.

-This ebook is a sort of manifesto he’s written in 2011 to share his story and inspire other entrepreneurs to take a similar path and not get discouraged.
+How To Win At The Sport Of Business is a sort of manifesto he’s written in 2011 to share his story and inspire other entrepreneurs to take a similar path and not get discouraged.